People at the Nunez Lab

 B.S.
 Wesleyan University

 Andrew is an NSF GRFP fellow.
-His research focuses on the adaptive responses of marine organisms to multifactorial stress in the context of global climate change.
+His research focuses on the adaptive responses of marine organisms to multifactorial stressors.
 He uses echinoderms to investigate selection responses to thermal and immune stressors.

 Co-Supervised with Melissa Pespeni; Research Foci: Sea Urchins, Simulations.
 Member since 2023.